uhollerbach/wile/README.md

 `wile` is a small scheme-to-c compiler which I'm writing; it's by no means complete, but it's capable enough that writing small to medium programs with it is starting to be pretty pleasant. `wile` **is self-hosting**.
-(I did make one mistaken claim in the previous version of this README: I said `wile` could compile a number of files in the `library/` subdirectory; that's wrong, those files are full of user-defined macros, which is the major area where `wile` is still incomplete.
-My bad.)
+I did make one mistaken claim in the previous version of this README: I said `wile` could compile a number of files in the `library/` subdirectory; that's wrong, those files are full of user-defined macros, which is the major area where `wile` is still incomplete.
+My bad. <--- Because user-defined macros are code which runs at compile-time, `wile` needs some kind of interpreter somewhere in its innards; so I'm writing an interpreter too.
+That's less complete than the compiler, but coming along well too.

 My design philosophy for it is the unix way of small simple tools; I have tried to keep it simple and self-contained, with minimal